dimdnk/dimdnk/CV.md

 - I was working on implementing an ETL engine using Spring Boot 3, Apache Camel, Mapstruct, Kafka Streams, and Hibernate (+ Postgres).
 - Build an enterprise product information management (PIM) software that provides a single place to collect, manage, and enrich product information, create a product catalog, and distribute it to sales and eCommerce channels.
+- Migrated 20+ applications from legacy Kubernetes instances to OpenShift 4, improving system scalability and reducing server costs
+- Implemented containerization strategies with a variety of *Jenkinsfile*s, *Dockerfile*s, podman
 - Developed monitoring and logging systems with Prometheus+Grafana+Loki+Promtail
-- Migrated legacy applications to OpenShift 4 from legacy Kubernetes instances, improving system scalability and reducing server costs

 **Software Engineer, Amadeus IT Group SA** (2016 – 2021)